nvareille/Khelljyr/README.md

-  putstr() will write some text in a graphic context very easily putstr_font() will write some text with custom font
+  putstr() will write some text in a graphic context very easily putstr_font() will write some text with custom font draw_line() will trace a line on the pebble screen

 - Timers: